- Giant Enemy Crab

 - The Sapphire Drake Bonus Boss of Wild ARMs 4, which the player first sees preying on another sea monster.

-- Milotic is considered the benevolent counterpart to Gyarados due to the fact that it's also a serpent, opposite temperament and the fact it evolves from an equally weak Pokemon though it is much rarer.
+- Gyarados is a ferocious, destructive sea serpent that can level cities, and evolves from the somewhat pathetic Magikarp.
+Milotic is considered its benevolent counterpart of sorts, due to the fact that it's also a serpent, it has a much calmer temperament and it evolves from an equally weak Pokemon as Gyarados, though it is much rarer.

-- Gold/Silver/Crystal features a Red Gyarados (most are blue) rampaging in a lake.
-In the game a Red Gyarardos evolves from a Golden Magikarp.
+- Gold/Silver/Crystal features a Red Gyarados (most are blue) rampaging in the aptly-named Lake of Rage.
+In the game a red Gyarardos evolves from a golden Magikarp.

-- While not itself a Water-type, Lugia, known as the Diving Pokemon, resides deep within the Whirl Islands and is said to be the "guardian of the seas."
-It has the ability to control the weather; most notably it can calm and give rise to storms.
+- While not itself a Water-type, Lugia, known as the Diving Pokemon, resides deep within the seas of the Whirl Islands and is said to be the "guardian of the seas."
+It has the ability to control the weather, most notably it can calm and give rise to storms.

 - The Sega arcade shooter The Ocean Hunter has its share of giant sea creatures, the biggest of which serve as boss and mini-boss fights.